andrewmilson/sandstorm/README.md

 In this demo, the prover has a Cairo program that appears to sum the values of an array.
 The prover runs the program with `cairo-run` to generate `trace.bin` (stores register values at each VM cycle) and `memory.bin` (stores memory address value pairs).
 The prover then runs `sandstorm prove` which builds a STARK execution trace and proof from `trace.bin`, `memory.bin` and the compiled program.

-The verifier, supplied with this proof and the original code, can run `sandstorm verify` to be assert the program was executed accurately without having to run the program themselves.
+The verifier, supplied with this proof and the original code, can run `sandstorm verify` to assert the program was executed correctly without having to run the program themselves.
 This is a small program for demonstration purposes and it'd probably be faster for the verifier to run the program themselves.
 Sandstorm is capable of generating proofs for much larger programs, where proof verification would run orders of magnitude faster than running the program.
 To run this demo locally:

 ```bash
 # 1. (optional) Install Cairo and activate the venv